 Talcum Cancer Lawsuits: What You Need to Know

 More than a thousand women are considering suing Johnson & Johnson for its talcum powder products.
 Women who are pursuing talcum cancer lawsuits claim that Johnson & Johnson continued to market uses of its products it knew could potentially cause cancer.
 Individuals claim that Johnson & Johnson should have warned its customers about potential risks of using its product.
 Many claim that Johnson & Johnson should have released the information it had about the worrisome studies.

 The New York Times cites research that suggests that talcum powder use could be associated with a 24% increase risk for developing ovarian cancer.
 Some women have already won their talcum ovarian cancer lawsuits.
 Many others are fighting to raise awareness about this issue.
 Ovarian cancer can be devastating for women who suffer from the disease.
 Individuals can face a range of painful treatments and symptoms.
 Others have died from the disease.

 If you or a loved one has been devastated by an ovarian cancer diagnosis, it is important to get information about the disease and its causes.
 Many women have learned that their use of talcum powder may have increased their risk of getting cancer.
-Ed Bernstein & Associates are talcum powder lawsuit lawyers in Nevada who may be able to assist you and your family if you’ve been devastated by this disease.
+Ed Bernstein & Associates are talcum powder lawsuit attorneys in Nevada who may be able to assist you and your family if you’ve been devastated by this disease.